gerardoanuglo/mall-customer-segmentation/README.md

 ### Exploring The Data

 Since this dataset was relatively small and organized, there wasn't much cleaning.
+We checked for duplicate customers, nulls, errors in data values for columns ID, Income, and Spending Score.
+I changed column names to be clear and concise.
+Lastly I checked the data types of all columns to confirm there was no errors.
 With this in mind, I will go straight to the initial data exploration.

 First, I wanted to get a understanding of the data.
-Using the describe function was my first attempt.
+I used the describe function to identify value ranges and averages for key metrics.

 <img width="638" alt="Screenshot 2022-12-01 at 3 04 22 PM" src="https://user-images.githubusercontent.com/85320743/205177612-b544feab-2f95-4317-a7c0-4f657c8b8317.png">

 The average age among these customers is 39 years old with a range from 18 to 70 years old.
+This indicates the dataset does not account for anyone younger than 18 because minors aren't the ones paying of goods or services.
 The average income is 61k with a standard deviation of 26 thousand.
 The range of income is a minimum of 15k and a max of 137k.
 Finally, the average spending score is 50 out of 100.

-I will check for null values and data types.
+As I mentioned before, I checked for null values and data types.

 <img width="513" alt="Screenshot 2022-12-01 at 3 09 08 PM" src="https://user-images.githubusercontent.com/85320743/205178233-83dd0f02-9a58-4036-af7b-bc5dabb9a2bf.png">